tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-indexer.md

 An [indexer](/search/search-indexer-overview) automates indexing from supported data sources by connecting to a predefined *data source*, retrieving and serializing data, and passing it to a search service for data ingestion.
 For AI enrichment of image and unstructured text, indexers can also accept a *skillset* that adds image and natural language processing.

-Creating an indexer adds it to your search service and runs it.
-If the request is successful, the index will be populated with searchable content from the data source.

-Updating an indexer definition does not automatically run it, but depending on your modifications and the associated a data source, a reset and rerun might be required.
-When updating an existing indexer, the entire definition is replaced with the contents of the request body.
-In general, the best pattern to use for updates is to retrieve the indexer definition with a GET, modify it, and then update it with PUT.

 You can use either POST or PUT on a create request.
-For either one, the JSON document in the request body provides the object definition.
+For either one, the request body provides the object definition.

 ```http
 POST https://[service name].search.windows.net/indexers?api-version=[api-version]